dzmitryrak/SSC/README.md

 ## What is SSC?

-SSC – generic core for speeding up your own test automation framework development with [Selenide](https://selenide.org/) under the hood.
+SSC – generic core for speeding up your own Salesforce test automation framework development with [Selenide](https://selenide.org/) under the hood.

 ## Usage